svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_evaluation_function/index.md

 successfully or ended in an error.

-3. The `perform_gc` flag, if set, indicates that this iteration of the evaluation loop will be dedicated to garbage collection.
+3. The `perform_gc` flag, if set, indicates that this iteration of the evaluation loop will include a round of garbage collection.

 4. The `app_cont` flag signals that a continuation should be applied at this point.